 Fee and administration income consists of fees and fixed administrative income.
-In the Group's income statement, the item is classified as premium income, net interest income from bank or other income depending on the type of activity.
-The Group's income statement also includes savings elements for insurance contracts and possibly transferred reserve.
+In the Group's statutory income statements, the item is classified as premium income, net interest income from bank or other income depending on the type of activity.
+The Group's statutory income statements also includes savings elements for insurance contracts and possibly transferred reserve.